 1

-1. The live presentation of the biometric trait is the backbone – As the Gartner report argues, “in a robust fingerprinting method, it should not matter that an attacker can present an exact copy of a person’s fingerprint; anything other than the person’s actual finger (still attached to their living body) should not work.”
+1. Live presentation of the biometric feature is the linchpin – As the Gartner report argues, “in a robust fingerprinting method, it should not matter that an attacker can present an exact copy of a person’s fingerprint; anything other than the person’s actual finger (still attached to their living body) should not work.”
 A presentation attack consists of an enemy presenting a reproduction of a biometric feature (an “impersonation”) that resembles a stored reference for a legitimate user (e.g. 3D printed models, masks, images, video, etc.).
 Life detection identifies whether the biometric feature presented is of a living human or is a digital or fabricated representation (or again, an impersonation).
 Presentation Attack Detection (PAD) is a combination of counterfeit detection and liveness detection mechanisms.
 In some cases, the consumer’s native PAD system may need to be supplemented by biometric systems from a third party.
 The ISO/IEC 30107 standard establishes a methodology by which the PAD effectiveness of a biometric solution can be measured.

 Of course, end-to-end end-to-end of a biometric authentication system does not stop at presentation attacks on the sensor where the biometric data is captured.
 Replay attacks are an example of another risk, but in many cases, technology that ensures application integrity, such as in-application protection and application shielding /RASP, helps mitigate these risks.
 But, financial institutions must be careful in the design, implementation, distribution and configuration of the biometric authentication solution.